oasis-tcs/virtio-admin/IPR.md

 Requirements described in section 10.3 of the OASIS IPR Policy (as of the date of this disclosure).

-#### Statement regarding IPR, submitted by Red Hat, Feb 14, 2018
+#### Statement regarding IPR, submitted by Red Hat, Feb 14, 2018 and amended Jan 29, 2019

 Red Hat has filed several United States patent applications that might be essential to an OASIS Standards Final Deliverable.

-The US Patent No. 9846610 "Page Fault-Based Fast Memory-Mapped I/O for Virtual Machines" and the The US Publication Nos.
-20150095548 "Handling memory-mapped input-output (MMIO) based instructions using fast access addresses" are relevant to section "Virtio Over PCI Bus" of the Virtual I/O Device (VIRTIO) specification.
+The US Patent No. 9846610 "Page Fault-Based Fast Memory-Mapped I/O for Virtual Machines" and the US Patent No. 9983893 "Handling memory-mapped input-output (MMIO) based instructions using fast access addresses" are relevant to section "Virtio Over PCI Bus" of the Virtual I/O Device (VIRTIO) specification.

 Should this patent be identified as essential to the compliant implementation of an OASIS Standards Final Deliverable produced by the VIRTIO TC, Red Hat will